bartificer/programming-by-stealth/docs/pbs32.md

 ## JavaScript Error Handling (Revision)

-When writing code, errors are very much a game of two halves – determining that something has gone wrong, and deciding what to do in response.
+When writing code, errors are very much a game of two halves – determining that something has gone wrong and deciding what to do in response.
 To write good code, you need the ability to separate the code for these two very different tasks from each other.
-This is always true, but it is especially true when you are writing re-usable code like custom JavaScript prototypes.
+This is always true, but it is especially true when you are writing reusable code like custom JavaScript prototypes.
 The same prototype should be usable in all kinds of scenarios – you should be able to use it on any web page, in shell scripts, in server-side JavaScript code, and so on.

 What you absolutely do not want to end up writing is something like: